 When is the best time for a sports massage..

-This is a question asked by many amateur athletes.
+This is a question asked by many amateur athletes, when do I get a sports massage.
 As there is a variety of different techniques and approaches used, it depends on which part of the ‘journey’ you are at leading up to the event you’re participating.
 The frequency of scheduling a sports massage during your training phase would also depend on the intensity of your training, time and budget.
 On average, it would be ideal to schedule a session once a month, to at least work out tension and muscular waste by-products built up during your training.
 It can also be less painful when the sessions are scheduled as regularly as possible.

 Many already practice this and finding them beneficial, consider sports massage an integral part of their training as well.
 Leading up to and after an event, the time to schedule a sports massage can become more specific.

 a) It’s generally best to schedule a sports massage 4-7 days before your event.
 Your therapist can get deep into those muscles to release any tension built up from training.
 And it also allows enough time for your body to get over any soreness and fatigue experienced from the massage, as well as give the muscles time to adjust or ‘recalibrate’.
 It is also an appropriate time since this is also when athletes generally start to taper off their training.

 b) If you were only able to arrange a massage 1-2 days before an event, then it should be a light and relaxing Swedish or aromatherapy massage.
 The focus should be on stretching and loosening up any last bits of tense muscles.
 You definitely do not want to feel any residual soreness during an event.